soojsung/cte-learnmode-tool/README.md

 # CTE Tool

 CTE Tool is a PowerShell utility for analysing CipherTrust Transparent Encryption (CTE) agent logs on Windows and providing detailed information about users and processes that have accessed guarded resources.
-The tool specifically focuses on LEARN MODE logs, helping administrators determine access patterns before applying enforcement policies.
+The tool can analyze both LEARN MODE logs and INFO labeled logs, helping administrators determine access patterns before applying enforcement policies.

 ## Overview